winton/typectl/README.md

 expect(await arg.promise).toBe(2)
 ```

-### Prop as caller input
+### Prop resolution

-When a caller function receives a prop as input, the value of the prop is resolved before it reaches the control flow function:
+When a caller function receives a prop as input, the prop value is resolved before it reaches the control flow function:

 ```typescript
 import { all, prop } from "typectl"